DETERMINISTIC6G/deterministic6g_data/ProcessingDelayDistribution1/README.md

 The environment for this edge cloud data set consists of one edge cloud server in a private edge cloud infrastructure.
 This edge cloud server is connected to one O-RAN indoor base station connected to a 5G core.
 The core is also connected to the public Internet where another public cloud server is operating.

-Two mobile devices (smartphones) are communicating through the base station with the private edge cloud server and the public cloud server, respectively.
+Two mobile devices (smart phones) are communicating through the base station with the private edge cloud server and the public cloud server, respectively.

-ping was used to measure the round-trip delays. iperf servers are executed on the private and public cloud servers.
-One iperf client was executed on each of the two mobile devices.
+The ping tool was used to measure the round-trip delays.
 All devices have synchronized clocks.
 Further information can be found in the publicly available report of Deliverable D4.1, available from the website of the [DETERMINISTIC6G Project](https://deterministic6g.eu/)

 ## Data format